Slides 📊

 Associative Laws

-When we have operations of the same type (all unions or all intersections), the way we group them doesn’t matter.
+When we have multiple operations of the same type (all unions or all intersections), the order of pairwise operations does not matter.

 When dealing with a sequence of the same operation, this property allows us to place parentheses wherever we want without changing the result.
 For example, when taking the union of three sets, we could first unite A and B and then unite the result with C, or we could first unite B and C and then unite A with that result—the final set will be identical either way.

-require the commutative and associative laws to be well defined.
-Without the associative property, we would need to specify exactly how the operations are grouped using parentheses.
-The commutative property further allows us to reorder or reindex the events without changing the result.
+We already accepted these as true, but they in fact require the commutative and associative laws to be well-defined.
+Without the associative property, we would need to specify the exact order of pairwise operations using multiple sets of parentheses.
+The commutative property allows us to index the events in any way without changing the result.

 Distributive Laws